Starting a blog is incredibly rewarding.

 Here’s what I recommend you do:

-- Give yourself five minutes to brainstorm 100 possible blog topics.
+- Give yourself ten or fifteen minutes to brainstorm possible blog topics.

-- Whittle that list down to your favorites.
+- Whittle that list down to your favorite ten or so.

 - Rank the topics left on your list by using criteria such as the following: how passionate you are about the topic; how knowledgeable you are about the topic; and how likely it is that you’ll be able to make money by writing about that topic.